reima-ecom/reima-theme/content/status.md

 ## Changes in 2020-08-31

+Collection page sidebar is no longer visible if there is no algolia search defined for the site.

 This update includes a major rewrite in the code structure to make the code more understandable.
-No effects should be visible on the client end.
+No effects should be visible from these changes on the client end.

 ## Changes in 2020-08-21